Spectral signature of high-order photon processes enhanced by Cooper-pair pairing: Circuit implementation

 Our circuit implementation of $\hat{\mathcal{H}}_\text{ideal}$ in Eq.\ \eqref{eq:H} is depicted in Figs.\ \subref*{fig:circuit_kite} and \subref*{fig:device}.
 It consists of a high impedance $LC$ oscillator.
-The inductance, which we aim to maximize, is formed by a chain of $90$ Josephson junctions, resulting in an inductive energy $E_L/h=\SI{0.53}{\giga\hertz}$.
-The capacitance, which we aim to minimize, originates from the capacitance between the two wires linking the oscillator to the tunneling element, resulting in charging energy $\epsilon_C/h=\SI{5.65}{\giga\hertz}$.
-Tunneling occurs through a so-called Kinetic Interference coTunneling Element (KITE) \cite{Bell2014, Smith2020}.
-It consists of two parallel arms that form a loop threaded by {an} external flux $\thetaext$.
-Each arm contains a small junction of Josephson energy $E_J^{\pm}=E_J(1\pm\epsilon)$ and charging energy $E_C^\pm=E_C/(1\pm\epsilon)$, with $E_J/h=\SI{3.92}{\giga\hertz}$, $E_C/h=\SI{6.23}{\giga\hertz}$ and fabrication uncertainty results in a small asymmetry factor $\epsilon=0.032$.
-Each small junction is placed in series with $6$ large junctions of a total inductive energy $\epsilon_L/h=\SI{6.73}{\giga\hertz}$.
-This non-vanishing series inductance induces the tunneling of pairs of Cooper-pairs.
-Finally, this circuit is inductively coupled to a resonator for readout \cite{Smith2016}.
+The inductance, which we aim to maximize, is formed by a chain of {$109$} Josephson junctions, {19 of which are shared with a readout resonator (inductive energy $E_{LS}/h=\SI{11.91}{\giga\hertz}$) and 90 unshared junctions (inductive energy $E_L/h=\SI{0.57}{\giga\hertz}$)}.
+Note that approximating the junction chain inductance by a single inductor is only valid at frequencies lower than the first chain mode (that we estimate above 10 GHz). {The capacitance, which we aim to minimize, has multiple contributions. {The first one is the self capacitances of the small junctions in the} tunneling element (described below) attached to the chain of junctions.
+The second one arises from the capacitance between the two wires linking the chain of junctions to the tunneling element, resulting in a charging energy $\epsilon_C/h={\SI{3.24}{\giga\hertz}}$ (estimated from {finite-element} simulations). {Other sources} of capacitive loading, not accounted for in our model, {are from the self capacitance and capacitance to ground of the chain junctions} \cite{Viola2015}.}